nikirikitiki/meditsiin/docs/goals.md

 - Maintain competitive advantage through integrated, comprehensive solutions
 - Ensure scalability of all solutions
 - Successfully integrate with existing platforms (shortlist to be developed)
-- Build robust workforce planning tools that replace Excel-based solutions
+- Build robust workforce planning tools that replace outdated solutions

 ---